11 Easy Bathroom Safety Tips For Seniors

 When buying a weighted shower curtain, opt for one that’s mildew, mould, and stain resistant.
 Also, a shower curtain made of a natural material such as linen, hemp, polyester, or cotton is better than one made of PVC.

-9: Use a Shower Chair or Shower/Tub Transfer Bench
+9. Use a Shower Chair or Shower/Tub Transfer Bench

 A shower chair, also known as a bath chair or shower seat, is a lightweight and durable accessory.
 With this handy accessory, your loved one can shower independently, without any assistance.
 The main benefit of using a shower chair is it makes a senior feel safer and more capable, encouraging them to take an active role in their personal hygiene.

 A shower/tub transfer bench will help your loved one to get in and out of the shower or bathtub safely.
 It also gives them a comfortable seat to use while showering or bathing.
 A transfer bench makes bathing easier.
-Before you purchase a transfer bench, look closely at its adjustability, seating, and size, and weight capacity.
+Before you purchase a transfer bench, look closely at its adjustability, seating, size, and weight capacity.

-10: Place Non-Slip Mats in the Bathroom
+10. Place Non-Slip Mats in the Bathroom

 A non-slip shower mat laid down in the showering area will help seniors take their daily showers without fear of falling.
 Non-slip mats are actually a thoughtful addition not just for seniors but for all age groups as well.